johnpoole/calgary-water/README.md

 - Zoom: mouse wheel / trackpad pinch
 - Query: hover for a quick tooltip, click a feature to inspect its properties

+## Overlays (Risk / Consequence)

+The legend includes optional overlay layers for **Risk** and **Consequence** (shown as a colored halo behind the pipes).
+These are heuristic scores derived from the available fields (e.g., year/material/diameter) and are intended as a starting point.

 ## Basemap

 The page renders an online raster basemap using OpenStreetMap tile images (internet required).